khangich/machine-learning-interview/README.md

 ### LeetCode
 [<img src="images/LC.png">](https://docs.google.com/spreadsheets/d/1RCb1dVQCLmtOGlJ5J-NJ5pIC7Tda-N2U/edit#gid=274831950)

-- NOTE: there are a lot of companies that do **not** ask leetcode questions.
+- NOTE: there are a lot of companies that do **NOT** ask leetcode questions.
 There are many paths to become an MLE, you can create your own path if you feel like leetcoding is a waste of time.

 - I use [LC time tracking](https://docs.google.com/spreadsheets/d/1RCb1dVQCLmtOGlJ5J-NJ5pIC7Tda-N2U/edit#gid=274831950) to keep track of how many times I solves a question and how long I spent each time.
 Once I finish non-trivial medium LC questions 3 times, I have absolutely no issues solving them in actual interviews (sometimes within 8-10 minutes).
 It makes a big difference.